 4. Find the Right Platform

-Now that teletherapy is more widespread than ever, you can have your pick of online counseling platforms.
+Now that teletherapy is more widespread than ever, you can have your pick of online therapists and counseling platforms.

 Matter of fact, this abundance of choices can make the task of finding a therapist more daunting.